 In 2015, Kara became an Associate Dean of Students in the Office of Fraternities, Sororities, and Independent Living.
 In this role, she directs many areas on the fraternity and sorority experience.
 Kara advises the Greek Judicial Board, supervises the Assistant Deans who advise the Multicultural Greek Letter Council and the Panhellenic Council, and continues to work with the IFC men’s fraternities and community-wide leadership programming to ensure a holistic and robust experience for students across the fraternity and sorority community.
 Kara is a member of Sigma Sigma Sigma sorority and currently serves on the Board of Directors of the Association of Fraternity/Sorority Advisors and the Northeast Greek Leadership Association.

 Justin is responsible for advising the Interfraternity Council and assists the 35 member chapters in their planning, development and coordination of various programs and initiatives.
-He also serves as the Coordinator of Inclusion Programs, where he works to facilitate collaboration on diversity initiatives throughout the department.
-Timothy is also an active member of Alpha Phi Alpha Fraternity, Inc.
+He also serves as a University Crisis Manager.

 Collaborates with student and alumni leadership with budgeting, capital planning, and financial management of university-owned chapter houses.

 Patty Case began her career in the Office in 1998.
 Currently working as Program Coordinator and providing support to the Director, the Greek Judicial Board, and the Fraternity and Sorority Advisory Council.
 She advises, trains, and supports student leaders and alumni on memberships, scholarships, finances, and budget.
 She also manages the Office website and communication postings.
 She serves on the Alcohol and Other Drugs committee, Student and Campus Life Communications Group, and the Maxient/MAX conduct database committee.